akkadotnet/akka.net/docs/articles/persistence/persistence-query.md

 > [!NOTE]
 > Refer to the documentation of the ReadJournal plugin you are using for a specific list of supported query types.
 For example, Journal plugins should document their stream completion strategies.

-The predefined queries are:
+The predefined queries are `AllPersistenceIdsQuery (PersistentIds)` and `CurrentPersistenceIdsQuery`.

-**AllPersistenceIdsQuery (PersistentIds) and CurrentPersistenceIdsQuery**

 `AllPersistenceIds` or `PersistenceIds`, and `CurrentPersistenceIds` in `IPersistenceIdsQuery` is used for retrieving all persistenceIds of all persistent actors.